JarekBaran/gagsc/README.md

-# gagsc
+# GaGsc (JavaScript, PHP, SEO)
-Searching in GSC and GA accounts database.
-Add accounts to text files in data/ga, data/gsc and parse with update.php for refresh db json file.
+Searching in GA and GSC accounts database (demo data).
+Add accounts to text files in data/ga, data/gsc and parse with update.php for refresh database json file.